1922 - 1924 Other Victor Acoustic Recordings of

 In fact, this Stokowski 1924 recording of the complete Unfinished Symphony was the first Victor recording of any complete symphony.
 The recordings took place in the Camden Church Studio at Victor Talking Machine headquarters in New Jersey across the river from Philadelphia.
 A number of unsuccessful recording sessions were necessary to achieve this.
 Unsuccessful sessions were held on 3 December 1923 (1 take each of the 6 sides), 8 January 1924 (2 takes each of the 6 sides), and then successful sessions on 18 and 19 April 1924.
 On 18 April 1924 (2 takes each of sides 1, 2, 3, 4, 5 including the approved takes 5 for sides 1, 2, 3, 5 and of take 4 for side 4), and 19 April 1925 (2 takes of side 6, including the approved take 5)

-This recording suffers from many of the usual acoustic rearrangements, with only 39 musicians used in the recording: 7 first violins, 4 second violins, 3 violas, 2 celli, 2 oboes, 2 flutes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, 1 tuba, 1 baritone horn, 1 contrabassoon, 1 baritone saxophone, 1 harp, 1 percussion.
+This recording has many of the usual acoustic rearrangements, with a reduced complement of 39 musicians used in the recording: 7 first violins, 4 second violins, 3 violas, 2 celli, 2 oboes, 2 flutes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, 1 tuba, 1 baritone horn, 1 contrabassoon, 1 baritone saxophone, 1 harp, 1 percussion.
 Notice again that no string basses were used, with the bass line doubled by the contrabassoon, tuba and the bass clarinet.
 The contrabassoon also substituted for the absent tympani.
 The contrabassoon taking up the string bass theme can be heard clearly throughout, such is in the first few minutes of the symphony.

 Regarding the bass clarinet, not so usual in symphony orchestras, in the Stokowski Fans Yahoo group, I read an account by Lawrence Matheson, a Stokowski fan and expert, recounting a conversation he had with Janet Frank who had been a cellist with Stokowski's American Symphony Orchestra.
 She said that Stokowski had added a bass clarinet to the orchestra for the Schubert Unfinished, when performed by the American Symphony Orchestra in the 1960s.
 Perhaps this was inspired by his experience with these acoustic recording arrangements.